-How To: Caulk a bathroom sink like a professional
+How to Caulk a bathroom sink like a professional

 Cut out the old caulk with a utility knife.
 Trim along the sink where the old caulk was located.
 Scrape out stubborn caulk with a putty knife or a paint scraper.